tvooo/tp2/7-experiments.md

 The two iterations differ in setup and outcomes; yet I am confident that there is a place for both of them in the repertoire of ethnographers researching bicycling practice.
 They have different strengths: while the first iteration is relatively simple and cheap to set up, the second iteration needs a lot more time and effort in terms of preparation, coordination, technology, post-production, and review.
 Laura could do her ride on her own time, and she could decide what to put on the audio recording and what to leave out.
 Luisa did not have this freedom, as she was in a dialogue with me.
 Concluding, I would argue that the second iteration gave more insights, especially due to the exterior view.
 A team of ethnographers and interaction designers could most probably use this method in a very effective way.

 This is not where it stops, though.
 Applying and developing a method takes time, and validating one is quite difficult.
 My approach here --- to reflect on it with respect to Interaction Analysis and conventional video ethnography --- still leaves me with speculative results.
 I can, however, make a *reasonable assumption* that my experiments yielded results that conventional methods would not have yielded.
 Progressing on this path, one can experiment even more in this space: How insightful would the results be if reflection in situ was applied to an auto-ethnography situation, i.e. *the researcher* riding and thinking aloud?
 How useful is the concept of reflection-on-action in a group ride?
-Experiments do not only to ask questions and find answers, but also to *discover new questions*.
+Experiments do not only have to ask questions and find answers, but they can also *discover new questions*.